List of Shark Tank episodes: Season 16 (2024–25)

 After appearing as a guest shark, Daniel Lubetzky has been promoted to one of the main sharks.
 This is Mark Cuban's last season as a main shark.
-Guest Sharks includes the co-founder of IT Cosmetics Jamie Kern Lima, Raising Cane's founder Todd Graves, venture capitalist, and limited partner of the Atlanta Falcons Rashaun L. Williams and returning guest shark Kendra Scott.
+Guest Sharks include the co-founder of IT Cosmetics Jamie Kern Lima, Raising Cane's founder Todd Graves, venture capitalist, and limited partner of the Atlanta Falcons Rashaun L. Williams and returning guest shark Kendra Scott.